levin-riegner/flutter-template/docs/TOOLING.md

 ### Animations

 This project uses [flutter_animate](https://pub.dev/flutter_animate) package to add animations to Widgets.
 To use it, simply import the package and add `animate()` method at the end of the Widget that will be animated.
 Add the animation effect inside the `effects` parameter.

+A constants class [Anims](/lib/presentation/shared/design_system/theme/anims.dart) is provided to define the different the Duration and Curves used for all animations in the app.

 ### App version